-There has been a lot of information in the news about COVID-19, the Coronavirus.
+There has been a lot of information in the news about COVID-19 (aka Coronavirus).

 Similarly, the virus may also be spread by touching a surface that has the virus on it and then touching your nose or mouth.
 What you may not know is that the disease may also be transmitted via contact with the eyes.

-Spread of Coronavirus is Possible Through the Eyes
+Spread of COVID-19 is Possible Through the Eyes

 Although the risk is low, droplets containing the virus can enter the body through the eyes.
 Touching the eye(s) after touching a doorknob, counter, or other surface that has the virus on it and then scratching or rubbing the eyes can create an entry point for the virus.